yetichain/yeti-docs/docs/proof-of-victory.md

 #### 1. Each block has its own unique parameter of power

 Unlike peer-to-peer systems that require consensus with built-in protection against Sybil attacks (such as PoW or PoS), the public cluster architecture allows the next block to be determined based on several independent criteria.
-In Elysium, the following parameters are considered when calculating block power:
+In YETI, the following parameters are considered when calculating block power:

 1. The size of the block's transaction count.
 If one Worker packs an order of magnitude more transactions than others, it has a much better chance of winning a reward.
 2. The node queue.
 If a node created the previous block in the chain, it would not add to the power, and on the contrary, the further back in time the node made its last block, the more value will be added to the block power.